Esri/storymap-swipe/README.md

 # storytelling-swipe-map-template-js

-A storytelling template that displays a web map in a viewer with a "swipe" functionality that enables users to compare two "stacked" layers in ArcGIS Online webmap.
+A storytelling template that displays a webmap in a viewer with a "swipe" functionality that enables users to compare two "stacked" layers in ArcGIS Online webmap.
 Users can move the swipe bar to reveal the second layer underneath.

 [View live app here](http://storymaps.esri.com/templates/swipe/)